-In March 2020, the Company learned that I-Mab entered into two license and collaboration agreements with ABL Bio in July 2018 (ABL Bio License 1 and ABL Bio License 2).
+In March 2020, the Company learned that I-Mab had entered into two license and collaboration agreements with ABL Bio in July 2018 (ABL Bio License 1 and ABL Bio License 2).
 Under ABL Bio License 1, I-Mab granted to ABL Bio exclusive, worldwide (excluding Greater China), royalty-bearing rights to develop and commercialize a bispecific antibody (the BsAb) using certain monoclonal antibody sequences.
 Under ABL License 2, I-Mab and ABL agreed to collaborate to develop three PD-L1-based bispecific antibodies by using ABL Bio's proprietary bispecific antibody technology and commercialize them in their respective territories, which, collectively, include China, Hong Kong, Macau, Taiwan and South Korea, and other territories throughout the rest of the world if both parties agree to do so in such other territories during the performance of the agreement.
-On April 8, 2020, the

-Company issued a notice of dispute regarding possible breach of the Bispecific Agreement related to I-Mab entering into ABL License 1 and ABL License 2.
+On April 8, 2020, the Company issued a notice of dispute regarding possible breach of the Bispecific Agreement related to I-Mab having previously entered into ABL License 1 and ABL License 2.
+The dispute is before an ICC arbitration tribunal seated in New York City and will be arbitrated under New York law with the hearing set for February 2022.
 The Company cannot currently estimate the likely outcome of the dispute under the Bispecific Agreement.
-Until these discussions are complete, the Company may be unable to provide a timeline as to when or if it will file an IND for a bispecific antibody under the Bispecific Agreement.
+Until the dispute is concluded, the Company may be unable to provide a timeline as to when or if it will file an IND for a bispecific antibody under the Bispecific Agreement.